Facing Higher Rates? 3 Ways to Offset the Increases

 Annual rate increases don’t have to eat into your profit margins.
 Rather, use this year’s increases as an opportunity to re-evaluate how and what you’re shipping – and how a different shipping partner can help.

 At OSM, we partner with the USPS to provide reliable solutions that help you improve your on-time productivity and customer satisfaction – while saving you money.
 In fact, 98% of our shipments arrive within 1-5 days, and we can reduce customer service calls by up to 40%.
-Contact us to discuss your shipping needs and request a quote.
+Learn more about our cost-effective ecommerce shipping services, or contact us to discuss your shipping needs and request a quote.